ngs-docs/angus/quality-and-trimming.md

 ### 3. Trimmomatic

 Now we're going to do some trimming!
+Let's switch back to our instance terminal, as we will be running these commands on our remote instance.
+We'll be using
+[Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic), which
-We'll be using [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic), which (as with fastqc) we've already installed via conda.
+(as with fastqc) we've already installed via conda.